How do I remove scratches on my car?

 - Step 2: Use 2000 grit sandpaper to rub down the affected area.
 You need to remove small flecks of paint and bring the area back to bare metal, so the paint will properly adhere to the surface.
 We’d recommend sanding an inch further around the scratch, for better paint blending.

-- Step 3: Use Simoniz High Build Primer to fill the scratch.
+- Step 3: Use a high build primer to fill the scratch.
 This spray formula is guaranteed to cover light scratches and surface imperfections, creating a super smooth finish that’s ideal for painting.
 Wait a few hours for this to dry thoroughly.

-- Step 4: Once the primer has set and dried, use the relevant Simoniz paint product to re-cover the area, spraying in a smooth motion around 20cm away from the surface.
-Then, apply Simoniz Acrylic Lacquer for a perfect finish and deep, glossy shine.
+- Step 4: Once the primer has set and dried, use the paint to re-cover the area, spraying in a smooth motion around 20cm away from the surface.